-"Building Drain" means that part of the lowest horizontal piping of a drainage system that receives the discharge from soil, waste, and other drainage pipes inside the walls of the building and conveys it to the building (house) sewer.
+"Building Drain" means that part of the lowest horizontal piping of a drainage system which receives the discharge from soil, waste, and other drainage pipes inside the walls of the building and conveys it to the building (house) sewer.
 The building drain's developed length terminates 5 feet outside the building foundation wall.

-"Building Sewer" means that part of the horizontal piping of a drainage system that which extends from the end of the building drain, receives the discharge of the building drain and conveys it to a public sanitary sewer or, private sewer, individual sewage disposal system, or other point of disposal.
+"Building Sewer" means that part of the horizontal piping of a drainage system which extends from the end of the building drain, receives the discharge of the building drain and conveys it to a public sanitary sewer, or private sewer, individual sewage disposal system, or other point of disposal.
 The building sewer commences 5 feet outside the building foundation wall.

-"Common Area" means the area that is used by all owners or tenants.
+"Common Area" means the property that is used by all owners or tenants for a private sewage disposal system.

-"Clear Water" means cooling water and condensate waste from refrigeration or air conditioning equipment, cooled condensate from steam heating systems and sub-soil drainage.
+"Clear Water" means cooling water and condensate water from refrigeration or air conditioning equipment, cooled condensate from steam heating systems, and sub-soil drainage.

-"Common Collector" means an underground, enclosed conduit designed to carry treated sewage effluent exclusive of stormwater and that serves more then one property from 3 or fewer properties provided the combined treated sewage effluent is less than 1500 gallons per day and has a surface discharge.
-An example of a common collector is a solid plastic pipe installed to carry treated sewage effluent from 2 or 3 discharging systems with a combined design flow of less than 1500 gallons per day.
+"Common Collector" means an underground, enclosed conduit designed to carry treated sewage effluent exclusive of storm water stormwater and that serves more than one property. from 3 or fewer properties provided the combined treated sewage effluent is less than 1500 gallons per day and has a surface discharge.
+An example of a common collector is a solid plastic-pipe installed to carry treated sewage effluent from 2 or 3 discharging systems with a combined design flow of less than 1500 gallons per day.
 Examples of what is not a common collector are road ditches, field ditches, curbs and gutters, grassed waterways, concrete or other lined drainage ways.

-"Component" means an integral part of a private sewage disposal system that is necessary for the satisfactory design, construction and operation of the system.
+"Component" means an integral part of a private sewage disposal system that is necessary for the satisfactory design, construction, and operation of the system.

-"Discharge Point" means the point at which treated effluent discharges from an approved private sewage disposal system.
+"Discharge Point" means the point at which treated effluent discharges from an approved private sewage disposal system, compliant with Section